11 Things to See and Do in the Jewish Quarter of Amsterdam

 Hollandsche Schouwburg| ©Jitsiri

 The Hollandsche Chouwbusrg, once a popular theater, was one of the most brilliant sites of the performing arts and staged well-known plays and dramas.
-However, after the Nazi occupation of Amsterdam, it became a place of tragedy for Jewish families.
-Today you can visit it completely free of charge, as it narrates two different versions: the heyday of the Jewish community and the decline after the German invasion.
+However, after the Nazi occupation, it became a place of tragedy for Jewish families.
+Today, you can visit it for free, as it narrates two different versions: the heyday of the Jewish community and the decline after the German invasion.